mzaragozaserrano/the-cocktail-app/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/mzaragozaserrano/the-cocktail-app.git`
+2. Open the project in your preferred IDE.
+3. Choose the architecture flavor:
+   - For the MVI architecture combined with XML-based views, select the `mvi-xml` flavor.
+   - For the MVVM architecture with Jetpack Compose, select the `mvvm-compose` flavor.
-2. Build and run the application.
+4. Build and run the application.
-3. In the main view you can select the desired version of The Cocktail App.
+5. In the main view, you can select the desired version of The Cocktail App.

 Feel free to explore, contribute, and mix up your favorite drinks with The Cocktail App!
 Cheers! 🍹🍸🥂